By 300 CE, the

 gardens, divided by the road that ended at the front door.

-that, the southeast quadrant contained planting beds made up of six
+The southeast quadrant contained planting beds made up of six

 parallel bedding trenches, each about 20’ long.
 This area was bisected